axieinfinity/ronin-documentation/docs/components/free-gas-proxy.md

 ![Interactive flow from users to Ronin network](<./free-gas-proxy.png>)

-A service allows Axie users to access the Ronin blockchain and send transactions without paying any RON - the Ronin native currency.
-The number of free transactions per day depends on holding Axie's NFTs, according to the below configurations:
+This service allows Axie users to access the Ronin blockchain and send transactions without paying any RON - the Ronin native currency.
+The number of free transactions per day depends a user’s Axie Infinity NFT holdings according to the below configurations:

-Amount free transactions from holding Axies:
+Amount of free transactions from holding Axies:

 * 1 Normal Axie: 3 free txs/day
 * 1 MEO Axie: 10 free txs/day